Multi-part algebra

 A free variable must be a single symbol.
 So students cannot use a variable name like 'widthwidth'.

-These examples show how student variables are a powerful concept that helps students to apply algebraic thinking.
+These examples show how variables are a powerful concept that helps students apply algebraic thinking.
 However, there are a few limitations when using this technique.

-• Student variables must have exactly one solution.
+• Variables must have exactly one solution.
 We saw this already in the second example.
-If the variable is defined by an equation, you might have to add a domain.
+If an equation defines the variable, you might have to add a domain.
 Note that it is also not ok if the equation has no solutions.

-• Student variables cannot refer to each other.
-Assume aa and bb are student variables.
+• Variables cannot refer to each other.
+Assume aa and bb are variables.
+We can define aa to be dependent on bb or bb to be dependent on aa, but not both.
 If the task for aa depends on bb and the task for bb depends on aa, then Algebrakit will show an error message if you try to run the exercise.
 The reason is that no order exists to calculate the results for each part.
-This is currently not supported.
+Algebrakit currently does not support exercises with this type of circular definition.